SNDT registrar booked for fraud mark sheet

 "The court has granted anticipatory bail to my client, Dr Menon.
 However, the High Court has refused to quash the FIR, and directed agencies to carry out the investigation," said Dr Sonia Hurra, Menon's lawyer.

-The other side After repeated attempts, when Dr Madhu Madan finally answered a call from MiD DAY, she said, "I am out of Mumbai.
+After repeated attempts, when Dr Madhu Madan finally answered a call from MiD DAY, she said, "I am out of Mumbai.
 I am in a very noisy place and cannot answer your questions."

 She did not reply to our text message asking for a comment on the matter.